ITSADELUSION: How to teach children to avoid dangerous situations

 This has been discussed in many other forums.

-Example with texting Have your spouse or a friend sit in the car's drivers seat and take out a phone to text.
+b.
+Example with texting: Have your spouse or a friend sit in the car's drivers seat and take out a phone to text.
 Respond the way you want your child to respond.

-Example with getting into a car with a chemically altered driver Pretend that your spouse is drunk or high and going to drive somewhere, and he or she is asking you to get into the car as a passenger.
+c.
+Example with getting into a car with a chemically altered driver: Pretend that your spouse is drunk or high and going to drive somewhere, and he or she is asking you to get into the car as a passenger.
 Respond the way you want your child to respond.

 Step 3.
 Have the child practice the proper responses with you:

 Step 4.
-Have the child practice the proper responses with other adults, including people your child doesn't know.
+Have the child practice the proper responses with other people, including people your child doesn't know.

-Do this exactly like in step 3, but with some of your friends, including some that your child doesn't know, as the "villian."
-If you practice with other children and their parents (see step 6), have the adults bring along a friend so other children can practice with a complete stranger.
+Do this exactly like in step 3, but with some of your friends, including some that your child doesn't know, as the "villain."
+If you practice with other children and their parents (see "Tips" below), have the other adults bring a friend so the children can practice with a complete stranger.

+1. Practice in groups with other children and their parents.
 Children are often together when potentially dangerous situations arise.
-If children practice the proper responses to these situations together, they are more likely to support each other and act appropriately when a dangerous situation arises.
+If children practice the proper responses to these situations together, they are much more likely to support each other and act appropriately when a dangerous situation arises.